Museum Wiesbaden: Geological history

 Three geological eras are particularly represented in the immediate region of Wiesbaden.
 About 50,000 fossils are documented.
 From the recent history of the earth there are testimonies from the Pleistocene, which originate in particular from the Mosbacher Sande.
 Regularly Rhine and Main had dammed up in front of the Middle Rhine Valley and bones carried along remained in the sediment.
 Especially from the warm periods numerous fossils are preserved.
 A second focal point is the find area at the Caves of Steeden, where the oldest artefacts of Hesse were found.
 One of the most important collections is related to the following two earth ages.
 It is the largest part of the legacy of the brothers Guido and Fridolin Sandberger.

 The Mainz Basin bears witness to the impressive world of life in the Paleogene.
 In this warmer phase after the extinction of the dinosaurs, the Mainz basin was regularly connected to the surrounding seas, in between these connections were lost, the inland sea sweetened out, a lake was formed and finally the water disappeared completely.
-In this change numerous animal species lived here, so there are traces of, amongst others, Manatees, Basking sharks, reef-forming mussel banks, but also land creatures, such as the Deinotherium, which was found in Eppelsheim.
+In this change numerous animal species lived here, so there are traces of, amongst others, manatees, basking sharks, reef-forming mussel banks, but also land creatures, such as the Deinotherium, which was found in Eppelsheim.

 Especially artefacts from the Taunus originate from the Devonian, an equally warm time with a high sea level.
 Therefore, the collection contains evidence of an enormous marine fauna: trilobites, conodonts and graptolites.
 Beside it are worth mentioning: a Palaeozoic and mesozoic fish collection, an extensive Mesozoic vertebrate collection, a large and complete ichthyosaur specimen of Holzmaden, a well sorted paleontological reference collection from the hydrobiic layer of the Mainz Basin, an extensive Cephalopods collection, a well sorted Brachiopodes collection and an extensive collection of fossils from the Taunus quartzite (incl.
 Trace fossils).

+Repatriation

+In 2023 the museum was one of seven German museums and universities to return Māori and Moriori remains to the Museum of New Zealand Te Papa Tongarewa in New Zealand.